Element representation of target

 }

-Returns an element of tag name
+Returns an element of type

 for the specified Element or EventTarget.
 You can also pass in a CSS selector string, which will attempt to find the element in the DOM.This differs from